 - A DAY TOUR TO CAHUITA/PUERTO VIEJO AREA (and on to the Bribri village of Yorkin by dug out)

 Many of our guests start their adventure in Costa Rica heading towards La Fortuna/Arenal area.
+This is a one way day tour to the Arenal region not returning to the Pura Vida.
 This is a short photographic journey of places we like to stop along the way.
 This particular route takes you: